imchamodi/Air_Quality_Index/README.md

+Web scrape variables that are important to predict AQI (Variables other than those included in the Dataset)

-Identified significantly associated predictor variables for determining the Air Passenger Satisfaction.
+Identified significantly associated predictor variables for determining the Air Quality Index.

-Constructed accurate models to predict Air Passenger Satisfaction using machine learning techniques.
+Constructed accurate models to predict AQI using machine learning techniques.

-Developed a user-friendly web app for predicting Air Passenger Satisfaction based on user inputs.
+Developed a user-friendly  web app for predicting AQI based on user inputs.